mgifford/drupal-security/src/drupal.rst

 It is a policy of the security team that there will be "no security advisories for development releases (-dev), ALPHAs, BETAs or RCs."
-Unfortunately, many module developers are still in the habit of not providing full releases on a regular basis, and so users are not benefitting from the oversite from the security team.
+Unfortunately, many module developers are still in the habit of not providing full releases on a regular basis, and so users are not benefitting from the oversight from the security team.

 Fortunately, the Drupal community is now clearly indicating when a project is "not covered by Drupal’s security advisory policy" or if it is "unsupported due